 For email specifically, according to research from Inc:

 78% of people said email etiquette affected their ability to engage with a stranger

-- 60% of people agree that brevity is most acceptable in emails
+60% of people agree that brevity is most acceptable in emails

-- 60% of people believe humor is acceptable in emails
+60% of people believe humor is acceptable in emails

-- 70% find excessive punctuation unacceptable in emails
+70% find excessive punctuation unacceptable in emails

-Observe and follow the influencers in the medium your audience is in to get a heads up on what works.
+Observe and follow the influencers in the medium your audience is in to get a heads-up on what works.

 This goes without saying, but the more you write, the better you’ll be.
-It’s like working out, the more you practice the more you’ll be able to write harder, better, faster…and stronger :)
+It’s like working out, the more you practice the more you’ll be able to write harder, better, faster, and stronger.

-Get instant feedback by running drafts by your audience, influencers and peers.
+Get instant feedback by running drafts by your audience, influencers, and peers.
 Give them credit for helping and as a bonus they might even help you share the content.

-4. Show, Don’t Tell
+4. Show, don’t tell

-5. Don’t Write Spam (especially in emails)
+5. Don’t write spam (especially in emails)

-Given we all use and cherish our email inboxes, I thought this would be worth pointing out.
+Given we all use and cherish our email inboxes, we thought this would be worth pointing out.
 According to research from MailChimp, keep the below words out of your subject line to make sure you don’t get sent to the spam filter:

-Also, do pay attention to the “from” line in your email.
+Also, pay attention to the “from” line in your email.
 It should work with your subject line to remind your reader who you are and make you stand out.